donmik/buddypress-xprofile-custom-fields-type/readme.txt

 - bxcft_field_actual_file.
 The arguments are: id of field, type of field, name of input, value of field (url of file).

 == Changelog ==

+= 2.0 =
+* UPDATE CAREFULLY !!!
+Completely rewritten using new features of Buddypress 2.0.
+Maybe something from previous versions stop working in 2.0.
+* This version should work ONLY with Buddypress 2.0 or later.
+* Checkbox Acceptance: I’ve added a field where you can write the text of this field.
+You can also add links to the text.
+You should not use the description field like previous releases.
+* Filter “bxcft_field_input” has been removed for all types except image and file.
+You can use Buddypress filter “bp_xprofile_field_edit_html_elements” to add properties.

 = 1.5.9.6 =
 * Solving error in registration and edit profile form with Image field.